TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/Architecture/Index.rst

 - page 1, tags news_1, news_2
 - page 2, tag news_1

-If entry 2 is changed, a simple backend logic (probably a hook in :ref:`TCEMAIN <using-tcemain>`) could be created, which drops all cache entries tagged with :code:`news_2`.
+If entry 2 is changed, a simple backend logic (probably a hook in :ref:`DataHandler <using-tcemain>`) could be created, which drops all cache entries tagged with :code:`news_2`.
 In this case the first entry would be invalidated while the second entry still exists in the cache after the operation.